 After you have signed the e-card, SPREAD THE WORD to friends and family to do likewise.

 Here is the email you will send.
 You will receive a copy.

 Jon Williams, Managing Director, RTÉ News & Current Affairs,

 Catherine Martin TD, Minister for Tourism, Culture, Arts, Gaeltacht, Sport and Media

 Dear Ms Forbes,

-The truth is that since the new law took effect, there has been a dramatic increase in abortions; babies who survived late-term abortions have been left to die unaided; doctors are being trained to perform barbaric D&E late-term abortions even though voters were promised this would never happen; over €20 million of taxpayers’ money has been spent on abortion provision to date and not a cent on positive alternatives; senior medics are being pressured to facilitate abortions they argue have nothing to do with genuine healthcare.
+Since the new abortion law took effect in 2019, there has been a dramatic increase in abortions; babies who survived late-term abortions have been left to die unaided; doctors are being trained to perform barbaric D&E late-term abortions even though voters were promised this would never happen; over €20 million of taxpayers’ money has been spent on abortion provision to date and not a cent on positive alternatives; senior medics are being pressured to facilitate abortions they argue have nothing to do with genuine healthcare.

-I would welcome hearing from you on why you think RTÉ is justified in expecting that I should continue to pay the TV licence given the shockingly unfair way the abortion issue is treated by the station.
+I would welcome hearing from you on why you think RTÉ is justified in expecting pro-life supporters to continue paying the TV licence given the utterly unfair way the abortion issue is treated by the station.